Sebastien Rousseau

 Tokenisation has graduated from isolated proof-of-concept pilots to scaled, bank-grade monetary infrastructure.
 Focus has shifted from private stablecoins and speculative cryptoassets to tokenised commercial bank deposits and wholesale central bank digital currencies (wCBDCs) running on programmable unified ledgers.

-The reference framework is Project Agorá — a major public-private collaboration convened by the BIS and IIF, involving seven central banks and over 40 private financial institutions.
+The reference framework is Project Agorá — a major public-private collaboration convened by the BIS and IIF, involving eight central banks and over 40 private financial institutions (per the BIS Agorá page, updated 27 May 2026).
 The project explores how tokenised commercial bank deposits integrate with tokenised wholesale CBDCs on a shared programmable ledger to eliminate cross-border settlement friction, coordinate compliance checks, and enable 24/7 atomic finality.

 The five-step tokenisation journey #